UrbsLab/STREAMLINE/docs/source/data.md

 2. The 3-value text-valued categorical feature
 3. The binary numerically encoded categorical feature
 4. The 3-value numerically encoded categorical feature

+We also added a new, previously unseen feature value to each of the invariant feature columns.

 The code to generate the additional features and instances within the custom `hcc_data_custom.csv` and `hcc_data_custom_rep.csv` can be found in the notebook at `/data/Generate_Expanded_HCC_dataset.ipynb`.